Crash backs up traffic headed toward downtown on SR-94

 The early rush hour crash happened around 5:15 a.m. in the freeway’s westbound lanes between Interstate 15 and Interstate 805, just east of the Golden Hill area, California Highway Patrol reports.

-You can check conditions before heading through the area with FOX 5’s live traffic map.
+Before you leave home, you can check conditions around the county with FOX 5’s live traffic map.